Behzad-Khokher/Behzad-Khokher/README.md

 - 👯 I’m collaborating with some great research labs & working with them on really exciting publications based in DL, NLP and software engineering. -->

 **About me**
-- 💼 Will gradute this June with a Bachelors in Computer Science.
+- 💼 Bachelors in Computer Science.
 - 🤔 Presently, my interests are in front-end,back-end, machine learning, and automation 😄.
 - 💬 Ask me about anything, happy to help !
 - 📫 Reach me via lineding or mail (Refer to the social icons above)